 #4 Go to the Top of Big Mountain Whitefish Resort

 The elevation of Whitefish, MT is 3,028 feet…and standing just 4 miles north of the town is the dominating Big Mountain that reaches 6,817 feet.
 Going to the Big Mountain summit is one of the top things to do in Whitefish, Montana!

 Naturally, downhill skiing is the most popular activity at the Whitefish, Montana ski resort – but summertime guests have a few reasons to visit Big Mountain, too.

 Whitefish, Montana Summer Activities

-In the winter, the Whitefish Mountain Resort (formerly The Big Mountain) is the place to go skiing at Whitefish – but in the summertime, warm-weather activities abound on the mountain.
+If you are taking a winter vacation, the Whitefish Mountain Resort (formerly The Big Mountain) is the place to go skiing at Whitefish – but in the summertime, warm-weather activities are plentiful.
 Visitors can hike, bike, slide and ride on the mountainside…just a few of the fun things to do in Whitefish, Montana in summer!

-Riding the gondola is the easiest way to get to the summit – and how we opted to get to the top.
-The open-air ski chairs offer supreme views of the Flathead region and surrounding mountains – and, at the top, the Summit House Restaurant is the perfect spot for a meal (or drink!) with a view.
+Riding the gondola is the easiest way to get to the Big Mountain summit – and how we opted to get to the top.
+The open-air ski chairs offer supreme views of the Flathead region and surrounding Montana mountains – and, at the top, the Summit House Restaurant is the perfect spot for a meal (or drink) with a view!